Sasha Velour talks touring the world as winner of RuPaul’s Drag Race

 Photograph: Tawni Bannister

+You won RuPaul’s Drag Race at the zenith of its popularity.
+What have you experienced that no other previous winner could have been prepared for?
 The audience is larger than ever.
 Online, the negativity is worse than ever; and in person, the love is more explosive than ever.
 It’s always that dichotomy.
 You never experience negativity on the road.
 All you see are hundreds of thousands of people who are moved to tears by the drag they’ve seen on TV, and are so excited to see you in person.
 You go to these drag spaces, these theaters and random bars, and it’s overflowing with love and excitement, which is such a rare, beautiful thing in this world that is filled with really horrible news every day.
 So I think it has been pretty magical.

+I hate that it matters so much, but it does.
 Yeah, because at the end of the day, we haven’t lived lives as celebrities.
 So adjusting to it overnight is a very strange process.
 Even though drag queens kind of fancy themselves as celebrities, that’s kind of part of the performance, but then when you’re faced with it in a real way, it is strange.

+I think people who do drag are very sensitive souls.
 That is for sure.
 I can say that with 100% confidence [laughs].

+In terms of Drag Race, I would consider you to be the show’s definitive Brooklyn queen.
+Do you find yourself representing your borough when you travel the world?
 I definitely don’t feel like a definitive Brooklyn queen by any means, but I do want to be an ambassador of Brooklyn.
 We have it all in Brooklyn, and the one thing that ties everyone together is our passion for drag, how much we know about the history and context of drag, and our mutual respect for each other.
 That part is maybe the most important.
 In cities that I go to where I can tell that they have a lot of different types of drag, I tell them that I feel at home there and that they remind me of Brooklyn, and I mean that as the highest compliment in the entire world.
 I hope that people look at Brooklyn as kind of a drag utopia, because that’s what it’s been in my experience, even though it’s far from perfect.
 There’s so much high quality drag there and it’s so different, and people really do come correctly with respect and love for all different types of drag, for all genders and bodies and ages doing drag.
 That’s an important message for people right now.